More About The Podcast

-June’s speaker is the Reverend Dr. Shane Green, senior minister at St. Paul United Methodist Church in Columbus, Ga.
-Shane will be speaking about men’s need for validation from certain important figures in their lives and the wrong turns they often take when they don’t receive it—along with how we can better know ourselves and each other through self-reflection and Christ’s love.
-“Until people really love themselves and become comfortable with who they are, they’re always going to be ‘posing’ or presenting to others what they think will be the most lovable.
-We live in a society that runs off this projection of what we think others want us to be,” he says.
-“I hope that people come away from this with a sense that it’s OK if there are things about them that are broken or in need of being whole.”
+Reverend Dr. Shane Green, senior minister at St. Paul United Methodist Church in Columbus, Ga. joins The Redeemed to speak about men’s need for validation from certain important figures in their lives and the wrong turns they often take when they don’t receive it—along with how we can better know ourselves and each other through self-reflection and Christ’s love.
+"Until people really love themselves and become comfortable with who they are, they’re always going to be 'posing' or presenting to others what they think will be the most lovable.
+We live in a society that runs off this projection of what we think others want us to be," he says.
+"I hope that people come away from this with a sense that it’s OK if there are things about them that are broken or in need of being whole."

 Welcome & Speaker Introduction

 I'd like to welcome you to Pursuing Restoration, a series of live web events, sponsored by The Redeemed, featuring insights and advice from some of the region's most dynamic speakers, each from diverse backgrounds and experiences, offering wisdom and insights into life's challenges and how we can recover and heal from the problems we may encounter.

 Dr. Shane Green, Senior Minister at St. Paul United Methodist Church in Columbus, Georgia, will be speaking about men's need for validation from certain important figures in their lives and the wrong turns they take when often they don't receive it.
 He will also be talking about how we can better know ourselves and each other through self-reflection and Christ's love.

 Why Do We Need Restoration?

 Maybe it's proper to begin at why we need restoration in the first place.
 And that revolves around certain levels of validations.
 Today we will specifically talk about validation from a man's perspective.

 Validation is something that every male needs to receive in their life, beginning early on in their development.
 There are three aspects of validation that are necessary: